irakeshm/datamanagement/client/README.md

 ## Acknowledgements

-The Web Application was created by [Your Name](https://github.com/irakeshm/) and the development team.
+The Web Application was created by [Rakesh Mishra](https://github.com/irakeshm/) and the development team.
 It was built using React.js and serves as a user interface for interacting with the JSON database provided by the DataService.